-- D. All subcontractors shall fulfill the requirements the service or activity delegated under the subcontract, and shall fulfill the requirements outlined in this contract, to which the Contractor shall oversee and be held accountable for the performance, any functions, responsibilities and adherence that the Contractor delegates and contracts to its subcontractor. - E. The Contractor shall require subcontractors not bill beneficiaries for covered services under a contractual, referral, or other arrangement with DBH in excess of the amount that would be owed by the individual if the Contractor had directly provided the services.
+D. All subcontractors shall fulfill the requirements the service or activity delegated under the subcontract, and shall fulfill the requirements outlined in this contract, to which the Contractor shall oversee and be held accountable for the performance, any functions,

+E. The Contractor shall require subcontractors not bill beneficiaries for covered services under a contractual, referral, or other arrangement with DBH in excess of the amount that would be owed by the individual if the Contractor had directly provided the services.